July 22-26, 2019 Ages 12-17

 M-F 8:30 to 10:20 a.m., Room 312T

-Learn the basics of illustrative drawing in this foundation course for cartooning and anime.
-We’ll explore the principles of 2-dimensional art and use techniques to create realistic 3-dimensional drawings that incorporate tricks like perspective, light sources, and foreshortening.
-You will create unique characters, stories, and worlds!
+Learn the basics of how to draw monsters!
+We will explore the principles of 2-dimensional art and use techniques to create realistic 3-dimensional drawings that incorporate tricks like perspective, light sources, and foreshortening.
+You will learn how to create monsters like dragons, orcs, and zombies!
 Bring your imagination!

 M-F 10:30 to 12:20 p.m., Room 208T